catjsteam/catjs/README.md

 * Once you wish to test your application, with a simple command, a new deployment will be generated for you to use including the test code
 * You get to document your tests and test your code
 * When you are ready for production the additional annotations will be removed on the minify process.
-* CAT is an [NPM](https://www.npmjs.org/) and can be used as a command-line and/or as a module (The module will be available in the next releases)
+* CatJS is an [NPM](https://www.npmjs.org/) and can be used as a command-line and/or as a module (The module will be available in the next releases)

 [cat.js.team](http://catjsteam.github.io/) @catjsteam
 You can visit our [catjs forum](https://groups.google.com/forum/#!forum/catjs).
 Comments and questions are more than welcome, our team can help and consult about how to test your web application.